-- (1) Official Registration Document - (2) Final mechanical and drawings and electrical schematics (see below for details) - (3) Specifications including weight, dimensions, motor type, solar cell type, solar array power output, battery type and capacity, braking systems, wheel type, and data sheets as set out below.
+- (1) Official Registration Document - (2) Official Team Registration Fee [See Section 8.3] - (3) Final mechanical and drawings and electrical schematics (see below for details) - (4) Specifications including weight, dimensions, motor type, solar cell type, solar array power output, battery type and capacity, braking systems, wheel type, and data sheets as set out below.
 All crew members, designated drivers, and faculty advisors must also be listed.

 The information from the data sheets will provide the basis for selection of event participants, and will appear in the Official Challenge Booklet.
-Teams will submit a digital and hard copy of both the Initial Report and the Final Report.
-The digital copy must be in an Adobe PDF (.pdf) or Microsoft Word (.doc) format.
+Teams will submit a digital and hard copy of the Final Report.
+The digital copy, including all documents below, must be in an Adobe PDF (.pdf) or Microsoft Word (.doc) format.

-Five documents must accompany the Final Report:
+Six documents must accompany the Final Report: